Kyushu Oita Invigorating onsen and artistic heritage

-With sand, mud and water hot springs tucked away in unspoiled highlands and forests, Oita Prefecture is a place to rejuvenate the body and get in touch with nature.
-The most iconic onsen towns are Yufuin, which is overflowing with Bohemian charm, and Beppu, home to Japan’s famous eight "bubbling hells."
-Jutting out to the north of Oita, Kunisaki Peninsula boasts historic spiritual sites nestled against lush mountainsides, while inland and bordering Kumamoto is Kokonoe, a town full of rustic countryside charm and plenty of rare flora and fauna.
+With sand, mud and water hot springs tucked away in unspoiled highlands and forests, Oita Prefecture is a place to relax the body and get in touch with nature.
+The most iconic onsen towns are Beppu & Yufuin, overflowing with Bohemian charm, and Beppu, home to eight hot springs that have been popular since ancient times.
+Jutting out to the north of Oita, Kunisaki Peninsula is home to historic spiritual sites nestled against lush mountainsides, while inland areas centered in the western part of the prefecture are full of rustic countryside charm and plenty of rare flora and fauna.

 Fukuoka is the nearest and largest transport hub, with trains, buses and flights arriving daily.
 Westbound from Tokyo, Osaka and Hiroshima, Oita is accessible via Kokura by shinkansen.
 Fukuoka International Airport and Oita Airport can also be reached via air from Tokyo and Osaka.

-If you're traveling by train from Tokyo, Osaka and Hiroshima, catch the Tokaido-Sanyo Shinkansen heading to Hakata, and the switch at Kokura Station to the JR Sonic-Nichirin Limited Express heading to Oita.
+If you're traveling by train from Tokyo, Osaka and Hiroshima, catch the Tokaido-Sanyo Shinkansen heading to Hakata, and the switch at Kokura Station to the JR Sonic Limited Express heading to Oita.
 Express trains run from Kokura to Oita City, largely along the coast.
 Oita Station is served by the Kyudai, Hohi and Nippo Main train lines, offering access to Beppu, Yufuin, Hita, Saiki and other parts of the prefecture.
 By flying into the airport, Oita City can be reached from Haneda Airport in Tokyo in less than two hours, and Osaka's Itami Airport in an hour.
-It is a one-hour bus ride or 25-minute ride by hovercraft from the airport to the city.
+It is a one-hour bus ride from the airport to the city.

 Beppu Bamboo Basketry